 Use this information to steer the sales demo and to ensure that you are highlighting the benefits that they want to hear.

 Are you looking to improve your remote sales demos?
 We’ve provided you with several software sales demo tips that you can use to get more out of the sales process.

 Remember, you must show a prospect that you understand their needs, focus on providing value, and leverage the power of virtual sales demos.

 Need help creating interactive sales demos for your company?
-CloudShare is the ideal solution for software companies that want to enhance their product demos, validate POCs, and provide training to customers anywhere in the world.
+CloudShare is the ideal solution for software companies that want to enhance their product demos, validate virtual POCs, and provide training to customers anywhere in the world.